vaklyuenkov/SynchronousSocketServer/README.md

 # SynchronousSocketServer
-Simple Synchronous Socket Server help to go through dirs and watch size of files.
+Simple Synchronous Socket Server help to go through dirs and watch sizes of files.

 Next steps to upgrade server: